 ENTERING MEXICO When you check in for your flight, or on the plane, you’ll be given a Mexican “Tourist Card.”
 All passengers require their own tourist cards.
 Complete & sign both the top & bottom sections before you land in Mexico.
-As you clear immigration, you’ll show this and your passport to the agent.
-After he signs it and stamps the card, you’ll keep one part and he will keep the other.
-Keep this in a safe place; you’ll need it to leave the country.
-Lost paperwork can be remedied, but at considerable hassle.
-If you lose your tourist card, get to the airport several hours before departure, and ask airline or immigration personnel what to do.
+At passport control you’ll show this and your passport to the agent.
+After they sign it and stamp the card, you’ll keep the lower part.
+Keep this in a safe place; you’ll need it to leave the country (if you lose your tourist card, get to the airport several hours before departure, and ask airline or immigration personnel what to do).
 You’ll also complete a customs declaration form (one per family).
 Customs officials will ask you to press a button on a stop/go “traffic light.”
 If the light turns green, you’re waved through; if it lights red, your bags will be subject to a brief inspection.
-Carrying ontraband like guns or drugs is a very bad idea.
+Carrying contraband like guns or drugs is a very bad idea.

 TRANSPORTATION Getting to your hotel: by law, taxis cannot pick people up at the airport.
 Instead, go to the glass booth marked “shuttle” near the terminal’s exit doors, where you can purchase transit to any area of the island (the cost depends on where you’re going) – just tell the attendant the name of your hotel.
-Walk outside, and wait in the appropriate shuttle line for your hotel (the hotel names are posted).
+Walk outside to the white vans and see one of the drivers – they’ll put you on the right vehicle.
 Rental vehicles are easy to rent once you’re on the island.
 Vehicles come in all shapes, sizes and states of repair.
 Check the vehicle before you drive away, as you will be held responsible for any damages when you return it.
 We recommend buying the local insurance offered with your rental.
 If an accident occurs you’ll be glad you didn’t try to save a few bucks.
 Taxis are everywhere, and you’ll use them to get around.
-They don’t have meters, so you’re charged a standard rate.
-Ask the price first if you’re not comfortable with this.
+They don’t have meters, so you’re charged a standard rate – ask the price first if you’re not comfortable with this.
+At this time rideshare services (Uber, Lyft) are not available on the island.

 WEATHER Balmy breezes all year, with rare cold snaps (60s – brr!) in the dead of winter.
-Highs April-November: 90s, December-March: 80s.
+Highs April-November: high 80s-low 90s, December-March: around 80.
 Lows usually in the 70s.
 Light jackets are a good idea in the winter.

 LUGGAGE Important – airlines may charge you for checking bags!
-AIrline policies differ and change frequently – if you are unsure about your airline’s baggage charges check the airline’s website or we’ll be happy to assist.
+Airline policies differ and change frequently – if you are unsure about your airline’s baggage charges check the airline’s website or we’ll be happy to assist.
 Checked bags are generally limited to 50 pounds each.
 Pack lightly – Cozumel is informal and tropical, and you’ll be living in swimsuits and sunglasses most of the time.
 Some items to remember: several swimming suits, mostly t-shirts, shorts and casual wear, comfortable shoes, flip flops, sunscreen, sunglasses, hat, windbreaker or light jacket.
 As a safety precaution, don’t pack your valuables in checked luggage (or just leave non-essential valuables at home.
 You’re going to a very casual island!)
-Security regulations prohibit using locks on your bags – instead, use tie-wraps to secure them.
-Check www.tsa.gov for the latest rules and restrictions.
+Check www.tsa.gov for the latest baggage rules and restrictions.

 TRAVEL INSURANCE – We always recommend spending a little more and buying travel insurance to protect you against financial loss in case of emergency or unplanned circumstances.
 Things happen: you or a family member gets sick and you’re unable to travel at the last minute (and hotel/dive packages are almost never refundable once paid for).
 Weather prevents you getting to the airport and you miss your flight, and you have to buy another ticket.
 You miss a connection and arrive two days later than planned.
 An airline cancels your flight, and you incur unplanned hotel expenses.
 An emergency back home forces you to cut your trip short.
 Your luggage is lost and you have to buy new clothes to wear.
 You get sick and have to go the hospital, and your home insurance doesn’t cover all your expenses.
 All these and more happen every single day, and travel insurance would cover these circumstances.
 Check what the policy covers before buying, of course – travel insurance isn’t perfect, but the more expensive and the more complex the trip, the more important it becomes.
 Travel packages can cost thousands of dollars, and route deviations can get very expensive.
 Please protect yourself in case of emergency!